sjs-bc/python-blackbaud/README.md

 authorized_user = users.get_self(school)
 ```

-Endpoints are implemented as functions that take a client object (and any required parameter) as an argument.
+Endpoints are implemented as functions that take a client object (and any required parameter) as an argument, and return a `requests.Response`.
 So far, only [education management endpoints](https://developer.sky.blackbaud.com/docs/services/school) have been implemented.

 They standardize certain parameter names to alleviate inconsistencies and avoid confusion (eg. school level identifiers being called `level_id` in some endpoints and `level_num` in others).